Jack Pine Dental Hygiene

 Are dental hygienists allowed to work without a dentist?

-In 2006 the laws in Alberta changed to reflect the importance of increasing access of care to the residents of the province.
+Yes, in 2006 the laws in Alberta changed to reflect the importance of increasing access of care to the residents of the province.

 With this change, Registered Dental Hygienists may provide their services in settings other than a dental office.
 They may choose to have their own office or travel to their patient's place of residence.